mshivam-kumar/Sentiment-Driven-Product-Feature-Insights-for-Manufacturers-Sellers/README.md

-# Sentiment-Driven Product Feature Insights for Manufacturers & Sellers
+# SellerIQ - Smart Product Analytics for Sellers

 This project implements an end-to-end ML pipeline for extracting sentiment-driven product feature insights from Amazon reviews using the McAuley-Lab/Amazon-Reviews-2023 dataset.